-Next in my series on How to Fully Fund Your PhD, I provide a list below of universities that offer full funding for a PhD in Machine Learning.
+Next in my series on How to Fully Fund Your PhD, I provide a list below of universities that offer full funding for PhD Programs in Machine Learning.
 Machine learning is a type of artificial intelligence that provides computers with the ability to learn without being explicitly programmed.
-A PhD in Machine Learning can provide pathways for careers in technology, research and academia.
+A PhD in Machine Learning can provide pathways for careers in technology, research, and academia.

-University of Cambridge, Cambridge – Tübingen PhD Fellowships in Machine Learning (Cambridge, UK & Tübingen, Germany): Available funding for up to four PhD Fellowships covering university tuition fees (at Cambridge EU rates) and a stipend of approximately 17,000 Euros.
+(Cambridge, UK & Tübingen, Germany): Available funding for up to two PhD Fellowships covering university tuition fees (at Cambridge EU rates) and a stipend of approximately 17,000 Euros.

 University College London, Gatsby Computational Neuroscience Unit

 (London, United Kingdom): Students at the Gatsby Unit study toward a PhD in either machine learning or theoretical neuroscience.
 Gatsby Ph.D. studentships cover the cost of tuition at the appropriate rate and include a tax-free stipend of £26,000 per annum.
 Full funding is available to all students, regardless of nationality.

 (Stanford, CA): Most Computer Science PhD students are supported by a research or teaching assistantship in Computer Science or the School of Engineering (SOE), or by a fellowship, or by an approved assistantship through a collaborating research organization.
 The SOE’s PhD program is full-time and requires full tuition, most or all of which is normally covered by such support.

 Harvard University, PhD in Computer Science includes Machine Learning

 (Cambridge, Massachusetts): The financial aid program features guaranteed funding for the first five years to all Ph.D. students and a variety of funding options and fellowships for other students.
 This includes tuition, fees, and a cost-of-living stipend.